pketh/pketh.github.io/_posts/2024-09-24-towards-a-better-whiteboard.md

 ## Designing for the Journey

-Here's the prettiest screenshot for Miro I could find, taken from it's marketing site, illustrating its many features in use,
+Here's the prettiest screenshot for Miro I could find, taken from its marketing site, illustrating its many features in use,

 <img src="/images/2024/whiteboard/miro.png" class="no-shadow " />
 <figure>